-Fortunately, there are some guidelines that can not only help you improve your communication/connection skills, but will tighten and sharpen your show as well.
+Fortunately, there are some guidelines that can not only help you improve communication skills, but will tighten and sharpen every radio show as well.
 It’s understanding how to construct a break effectively.

-First, heres’s a short summary of each of the main parts of a well-told on-air story: The hook, set up, dress up, payoff and black out.
+First, here’s a short summary of each of the main parts of a well-told on-air story: The hook, set up, dress up, payoff and black out.

 Here’s how they work together.

 A magazine attracts attention to their story by the headline.
 Your hook serves the same function.
 On magazine covers, the headline is designed to get you to pick it up and turn to page 123.
 The hook seeks to capture audience interest.

 To do so effectively, you have to make in personal (for them), relevant and fast.
 There’s no time to waste.